imthenachoman/How-To-Secure-A-Linux-Server/README.md

 1. Edit `/etc/ssh/sshd_config` then find and edit or add these settings that should be applied regardless of your configuration/setup:

     **Note**: SSH does not like duplicate contradicting settings.
 For example, if you have `ChallengeResponseAuthentication no` and then `ChallengeResponseAuthentication yes`, SSH will respect the first one and ignore the second.
 Your `/etc/ssh/sshd_config` file may already have some of the settings/lines below.
 To avoid issues you will need to manually go through your `/etc/ssh/sshd_config` file and address any duplicate contradicting settings.
-(If anyone knows a way to programatically do this I would [love to hear how](#contacting-me).)

     ```
     ########################################################################################################